pravn27/javascript-tech-doc/docs/js-course-tutorials/namaste-js-course/readerDoc/E6-undefinedvsnotdefined.md

 # E6 - undefined vs not defined in JS 🤔

+> JS is a loosely typed language (weakly typed language).
+This video covers an in-depth analysis of the undefined keyword and mistakes you should avoid while using this keyword.
+It is a special keyword in JS and it acts as a placeholder for variables until they are assigned any value in them.

+> Understand the difference between undefined and not defined in JS.
+Many developers assume that undefined is exactly the same as not defined, but that's not true. undefined is a value in JavaScript and in fact, it also takes up memory space.
+So watch this video to understand everything in deep.

 - **undefined** is very special keyword in JS language

 - Run below JS code to understand undefined